yanxx422/Angular-MyStore-Project/README.md

 # MyStoreApp

-MyStore is Angular application that allows users to view a list of available products to purchase, add them to a shopping cart, and ultimately complete the checkout process.
+MyStore is an Angular application that allows users to view a list of available products to purchase, add them to a shopping cart, and ultimately complete the checkout process.
 This project was generated with Angular CLI version 13.2.6.

+## Demo

 ![MyStore shopping flow](shoppingflow.gif)